John Wayne Fans Go On Pilgrimage For Memorabilia

 Howe said if she had enough money to buy anything that her hero owned, it would be Wayne's china hutch.
 She said she'd call it "The Duke."

 Bill Atkins, 80, traveled from Bowie, Md., to check out the showcase.
 He knew the Duke personally.

-Atkins said he didn't come to bid on any of the items in the Wayne auction but to show thanks to the Duke for keeping him out of harm's way.
+Atkins said he didn't come to bid on any of the items in the Wayne auction, but to show thanks to the Duke for keeping him out of harm's way.
 Atkins is petitioning the U.S. Treasury to put John Wayne on the $1 bill.
 He even brought a prototype with him to the auction.
-On it, Wayne is dead center, wearing a cowboy hat and bandana.
+On it, Wayne is dead center, wearing a cowboy hat and bandanna.